pytest-dev/pytest-bdd/README.md

 ==================

-But default, pytest-bdd will use current module's path as base path for finding feature files, but this behaviour can be changed by having fixture named 'pytest_bdd_feature_path' which should return the new base path.
+But default, pytest-bdd will use current module's path as base path for finding feature files, but this behaviour can be changed by having fixture named 'pytestbdd_feature_base_dir' which should return the new base path.

 test_publish_article.py: